When you’re evaluating CX technology, it’s easy to get lost in feature lists, acronyms, and promises of “transformation.”

 Bottom line

 If your main challenge is managing omnichannel support within a centralized CRM, Kustomer is a strong choice.
+It’s been around since 2015, has solid enterprise credentials, and offers a unified view of customer interactions across channels.

 But if you want automation that goes beyond deflection—automation that resolves customer problems, drives retention, and gives CX teams control—KODIF was built for that.